carehs12/guardianes_informaticos/README.md

 * Database creation

-  The application uses postgres as database engines.
+  This application uses postgres as database engines.
 For it to work, you need to have a postgreSQL client installed into your computer, and have access to a computer that has a postgreSQL server installed.
 Please note that you can install both the PostgreSQL server and client inside the same computer and run